ArjunXvarma/mini-quant-trading-engine/README.md

 > By default, logging is disabled, to enable logging go to the `Logger.hpp` file located in `app/include/Utils/`, and define the macro
 `ENABLE_LOGGING`.

-> Performance results may vary depending on system specifications.
-All benchmarks in this project were conducted on an Apple MacBook Pro with an M2 Pro chip (11-core CPU, 19-core GPU).

 ## Performance
 The engine was benchmarked across four key components: `MarketDataReader`, `OrderBook`, `OrderMatchingStrategy` and `TradingStrategy`.
 Below is a summary of their performance characteristics through statistical visualisations.